e-e-e/hyperdb-hosting/readme.md

 # hyperdb-hosting

-This is just a crude module to help with hosting hyperdb's until [hypercored](https://github.com/mafintosh/hypercored) adds support in a smarter way.
+This is just a cli to help with hosting hyperdbs until [hypercored](https://github.com/mafintosh/hypercored) adds support in a smarter way.

 ## install